Charles Coburn: Political activity

 In the 1940s, Coburn served as vice president of the Motion Picture Alliance for the Preservation of American Ideals, a group opposed to leftist infiltration and proselytization in Hollywood during the Cold War.

 A staunch Republican, Coburn supported Thomas Dewey in the 1944 United States presidential election.

 Personal life

 Coburn married Ivah Wills on January 29, 1906, in Atlanta, Georgia.
 They had six children.
 They were married until her death in 1937.

 In the 1940s, Coburn made his home at the National Arts Club in New York City.
 His late wife's mother lived there with him.

 Coburn married Winifred Natzka on June 30, 1959, in Los Angeles.
 She was the widow of the New Zealand bass opera singer Oscar Natzka.
 They had one child, a daughter.

 Coburn died of a heart attack on August 30, 1961, at age 84 in New York City.
-He was interred at Bonaventure Cemetery.
+He was interred at Bonaventure Cemetery in Savannah.
+Winifried Natzka survived him by over 55 years, dying in January 2017 at age 98.